docprompt/Docprompt/README.md

 # Docprompt

-Docprompt is a lightweight library for working with text-rich multimodal inputs to support Large Language Model Workloads

-This library has several goals
+Docprompt is a library for Document AI.
+It aims to make enterprise-level document analysis easy thanks to the zero-shot capability of large language models while also providing a toolset for working with various document formats.

+## Supercharged Document Analysis

-* Provide abstractions for working with and processing PDF's and images
+* Common utilities for interacting with PDFs
+  * PDF loading and serialization
+  * PDF byte compression using Ghostscript :ghost:
+  * Fast rasterization :fire: :rocket:
+  * Page splitting, re-export with PikePDF
-* Abstractions for document operations with third party providers
+* Support for most OCR providers with batched inference
+  * Google :white_check_mark:
+  * Azure Document Intelligence :red_circle:
+  * Amazon Textract :red_circle:
+  * Tesseract :red_circle: